realA10001986/Time-Circuits-Display/README.md

 This [repository](https://tcd.out-a-ti.me) holds the most current firmware for CircuitSetup's wonderful [Time Circuits Display](https://circuitsetup.us/product/complete-time-circuits-display-kit/) ("TCD") kit, a reproduction of an iconic part of the Delorean Time Machine.

 The kit is available [here](https://circuitsetup.us/product/complete-time-circuits-display-kit/).
 The metal version is very popular among Delorean owners who convert their vehicle into a Time Machine.
 A testament to its build quality and accuracy is further the fact that it is used in the movies-based, official musicals on tour (2025-2026), and that a sample is part of the experience in the "OUTATIME" Escape Room in Orlando, Florida.
 Namedropping aside, this TCD makes an excellent centerpiece of every movie props collection.
-It can be used stand-alone or in combination with several [peripherals](#peripherals).
+It can be used stand-alone or in combination with several [peripherals](#peripherals), both in car and home setups.

 And don't be fooled by the looks, it got brains, too!